OverZealous/cdnizer/README.md

 </script>
 ```

 Overwrite the default fallback script.
-If any of the inputs has a fallback, this script is injected before the first occurence of `<link`, `<script`, or `</head>` in the HTML page.
+If any of the inputs has a fallback, this script is injected before the first occurrence of `<link`, `<script`, or `</head>` in the HTML page.
 Ignored for files that don't contain `<head`.

 If you already have a script loader (such as yepnope or Modernizr), you can set this to an empty string and override the `fallbackTest` below to use that instead.
-Of course, this won't help if you are loading those scripts off a CDN and they fail!
+Of course, this won't help if you are loading *those* scripts off a CDN and they fail!

 #### options.fallbackTest